bonitoo-io/docs.influxdata.com/content/client_libraries/certification/flux/_index.md

     ```javascript
     // Query should execute as if the below time is the current system time
     option now = () => 2006-01-02T15:04:05Z07:00
     ```

+3. `Location`

+    The location option is used to set the default time zone of all times in the script.
+The location maps the UTC offset in use at that location for a given time.
+    The default value is set using the time zone of the running process.

+    ```javascript
+    // set timezone to be 5 hours west of UTC
+    option location = fixedZone(offset:-5h)

+    // set location to be America/Denver
+    option location = loadLocation(name:"America/Denver")
+    ```

 The second method of `FluxClient` is `ping` method that report if service is running.